-Many precautions were taken into account when designing Mantis' emergency stop system.
-In addition to two conventional turn-to-release E-stop switches, a DX6i joystick is used for disabling the motor output wirelessly.
+Many precautions were taken into account when designing Mantis 2.0's emergency stop system.
+In addition to two conventional turn-to-release E-stop switches, shown in Figure 15, a DX6i joystick is used for disabling the motor output wirelessly.
 The DX6i has a range of several hundred feet.
 To protect against a variety of failure conditions, the drive control system automatically turns off the motors if it fails to receive commands from the computer or joystick after 200ms.